freifeld/cpabDiffeo/README.md

 I have just uploaded a partial version of the code and will keep updating it during March 2016.

-You may also want to try a [partial implementation in Julia](https://github.com/angel8yu/cpab-diffeo-julia) written by my student, Angel Yu.
-That CPU-based implementation has far less options than the one I will post here (e.g, it is only in 1D or 2D, has less options for the prior, doesn't have image/signal registration, etc.)

 This implementation is based on our recent paper, [\[Freifeld et al., ICCV '15\] ](http://people.csail.mit.edu/freifeld/publications.htm), but also contains some extensions and variants of that work that were not included in the ICCV paper due to page limits.

 For example, while the ICCV paper discusses only $R^n$ for n=1,2,3, the implementation here also supports higher values of $n$ (as to be expected, both the dimensionality of the representation and integration computing time increase with $n$ and thus values of $n$ that are too high will be impractical in terms of memory, inference, running time, etc.).